nodejs/wiki-archive/Installation.md

 *vcbuild.bat clean*     : Clean Project

 You need to have Microsoft Visual Studio 2012 or 2010 (Express edition is fine) as well as Python 2.6 or 2.7.
 Openssl is not required.
-Make sure that python is your PATH.
+Make sure that python is in your PATH.

 The underneath example of building node in debug mode and 64-bits
 ```